Redaktion

 Stand/Resultate

-We recently identified our preclinical drug candidate with two potential follow up/back up compounds after a thorough medicinal chemistry programme.
+We identified our preclinical drug candidate with two potential follow up/back up compounds after a thorough medicinal chemistry programme.
 Several activities are ongoing to finalize non-regulatory preclinical tests, which are followed by regulatory preclinical safety study.
 Synendos aims to enter into human trials as soon as the preclinical development will be completed.

 The identification of the new drug target enables Synendos to optimize a drug discovery platform to identify new generation inhibitors and expand its pipeline.